openSUSE/news-o-o/_posts/2010-05-04-opensuselinuxtag-2010.markdown

 [![](/wp-content/uploads/2010/05/Linux_anim_468x60_GB.gif)](http://www.linuxtag.org)

 LinuxTag 2010 is around the corner.
-There will be openSUSE Rock 'N' Roll from June 9Â to 12 at theÂ BerlinÂ Fairgrounds!
+There will be openSUSE Rock 'N' Roll from June 9 to 12 at the Berlin Fairgrounds!
 We just received word that our project got accepted for a booth and that we have 13 talks in the program of the free conference.